kubernetes/enhancements/keps/sig-scheduling/2926-job-mutable-scheduling-directives/README.md

 ## Implementation History

 - 2021-09-01: Proposed KEP starting in beta status.
+- 2021-10-28: Updated the KEP to include annotations and labels of the pod template

 <!--
 Major milestones in the lifecycle of a KEP should be tracked in this section.